heusalagroup/fi.hg.ui/README.md

 We use this style so that you can opt-in which parts of the UI library you want to introduce to your project and/or fork and modify parts of them (like `ui-styles` for example).

+If you check out this repository, you can use `git submodule update --init --recursive` to initialize submodules defined in this repository.

 ### MIT Licensed

 ### Small dependency footprint